 If you want to know more about these numbers, you’ve come to the right place.
 We’ll cover the following FAQs in this article:

 One of the most common ways for customers to provide this permission is by texting in a keyword.
 For example, a burger chain might use the keyword “BURGER.”
-A customer would send a text to the 6-digit number with the keyword “BURGER” to subscribe.
+A customer would send a text to the SMS short code with the keyword “BURGER” to subscribe.
 The chain can then send this customer text messages.

 The process of getting either a vanity short code or a random short code goes like this:

+We get that leasing an SMS short code can be an intimidating process.
+Never fear.
 With over a decade of experience with short code texting, we can guide you through the entire process to make it as smooth as possible.
-Get in touch with us here to get started.

 Drew Wilkinson is the Head of Marketing at SimpleTexting.
 Drew has more than a decade of experience managing successful integrated marketing programs to build brands, raise awareness, and generate demand.